Raaaaaid/car_damage_classification/README.md

 # Training Results

 Training was done using cross validation.
 We report accuracy results for each iteration here.
 A more detailed results for each label can be found with each model inside a results.txt file.\
-Each image shows two curves (blue: training set, orange: validation set).
+Each image shows two curves (orange: training set, blue: validation set).
 In case of multi-class classification accuracy is measured with CategoricalAccuracy and loss with CategoricalCrossentropy.
 In case of multi-label classification accuracy is measured with BinaryAccuracy and loss with BinaryCrossentropy.